- Wilms Tumor

 To Gina, the existence of Alex’s Lemonade Stand Foundation (ALSF) really shows that a lot of people are in this fight for a cure, including kids.
 That’s why she donates to ALSF fundraisers when she can.
 It brings her hope.

-Gina hopes that her daughter continues to live a full and happy life that is cancer-free.
+Today, Georgia is 5 years old, thriving through kindergarten, and three years cancer-free!
+While Georgia continues to visit the survivorship clinic, her check-ups are becoming farther apart.
+Meanwhile, she is trying out new sports, taking trips with her family and having fun at at cheerleading practice.
+Gina hopes that her daughter continues to live a full and happy life free from cancer.
 That is her hope for all children – that the success rate of treatment reaches 100 percent.

 “Georgia is the strongest peach on the planet!” - Gina, Georgia’s mom